All student account inquiries should be directed to Student Accounts.

 In addition to Tuition and Fees, Olin College reserves the right to charge the following to a student's account:

-Babson Public Safety notifies the Student Accounts Manager of any unpaid parking fines which are charged to the student's account and due immediately.
+Babson Public Safety notifies Student Accounts of any unpaid parking fines.
+Parking fines are due immediately.
+Payment can be made by OneCard, check or cash in the Financial Affairs office MH300.

-Facilities Services notifies the Student Account Manager of any dormitory and/or replacement key charges which are charged to a student account.
+Facilities Services notifies Student Accounts of any dormitory and/or replacement key charges which are then charged to the student account.
 Payment is due immediately and appeals may be made through Facilities Services.

 "Olin Dollars" is a feature of your Olin ID/OneCard.
 Olin Dollars act as a debit account for students to purchase items and services.
-The current program involves laundry, vending, mailroom services, Frank's (Olin's store located in the Mail Room) and Olin gear.
-Olin hopes to expand the program on campus and possibly throughout the community.
+The current program involves laundry, vending, mailroom services and Olin gear.

 "Olin Dollars" can be purchased at http://onecard.olin.edu/ using your network credentials or you can purchase dollars with a check or cash at Financial Affairs, located in MH-300.
 Parents can deposit funds to their student’s OneCard account via http://onecard.olin.edu/.
 Parents will need three simple pieces of information, (1) the student’s first name, (2) the student’s last name and (3) the student’s 16 digit ISO # located on the student’s ID card.
 This feature will be available for new students once they are issued their ID cards on arrival day.